josegcpa/clonal_dynamics/README.md

 ## Motivation

 This is the repository for [The longitudinal dynamics and natural history of clonal haematopoiesis]().
-In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal sequencing data from >300 individuals between 54 and 103 years old.
+In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal sequencing data from >300 individuals between 54 and 103 years old, complementing this analysis with phylogenetic and phylodynamic analysis of single-cell derived WBS colonies for 7 individuals.

 ## Data